-Some of the best months for your mother-daughter Tempe trip are early Spring and late Fall.
+Some of the best months for visiting Tempe are early Spring and late Fall.
 November, April, and March are ideal months to visit Tempe.

 The Arizona sun is hot, whenever you plan on going, always be sure to pack sunscreen, extra water, and comfortable shoes.

 Tempe Arizona is a fantastic getaway destination for anyone, but for families planning a trip, this city in the Valley of the Sun provides a variety of things to do for all ages and interests.

 Tempe Beach Park hosts community events throughout the year and provides recreational activities regularly.

 Visitors can rent boats and paddleboards, run or walk the trails and rent bikes to explore Tempe Town Lake.

 It won’t cost a cent to attend many of the events at ASU, Tempe Marketplace, Downtown Tempe or Tempe Center for the Arts.